A Survey on Reinforcement Learning for Combinatorial Optimization: Historical Timeline

 \subsection{Ant-Q (1995)- A Classical RL Approach}

-The Ant-Q Algorithm was introduced by Luca M. Gambardella and Marco Dorigo in 1995, which presents many similarities with Q-learning\citep{wat}.
-This algorithm was inspired by ant system\citep{as}, which is a distributed algorithm for combinatorial optimization.
-It was a notable algorithm that applied reinforcement learning on the TSP.
-The Ant-Q algorithm gained competitive results on both symmetric and asymmetric TSP\citep{antq}.
+The ant-Q algorithm was introduced by Luca M. Gambardella and Marco Dorigo in 1995, and it presents many similarities with Q-learning \cite{wat}.
+The ant-Q algorithm was inspired by the ant system \cite{as}, a distributed algorithm for combinatorial optimization.
+It was a notable algorithm that applied RL to the TSP.
+The ant-Q algorithm has obtained competitive results for both symmetric and asymmetric TSPs \cite{antq}.